waxnwire/shieldXL/bom/BOM.md

 The Display FPC Jumper Cable specs:
 20 Conductor, 1mm pitch, Opposite Side Contacts - either 31mm or 51mm will work.
 The 31mm is not available at Mouser.
+The longer 51mm one is easier to install.

 ## Mounting Hardware/Standoffs/Screws